 Retro on Roscoe

-A local favorite because of its family area, Retro on Roscoe fences off its kids’ area from the rest of the fest so that you can relax while your little ones rock out to bands on the family stage, bounce in inflatables or create artistic masterpieces.
-Car and motorcycle fanatics love the classic cars at every turn, and the ‘80s music from six stages is the perfect beat for taking in it all.
+A local favorite because of its family area, Retro on Roscoe fences off its kids’ area from the rest of the fest so you can relax while your little ones rock out to bands on the family stage, bounce in inflatables or create artistic masterpieces.
+Car and motorcycle fanatics love the classic cars at every turn, and the ‘80s music from six stages is the perfect beat for taking it all in.

 Cost: Suggested donation $10